confluentinc/cp-docker-images/docs/configuration.rst

   docker run -it -rm confluentinc/cp-ksql-cli:4.1.2

 Note: Since the CLI is interactive, we cannot log to stdout as is customary for Docker containers.
-The KSQSL CLI logs can instead be found at ``/var/logs/ksql-cli/``.
+The KSQL CLI logs can instead be found at ``/var/logs/ksql-cli/``.

 Configuring the KSQL CLI
 """"""""""""""""""""""""